recontentapp/recontentapp/DEPLOYMENT.md

     - `https://recontent.my-app.com/sign-in`
 - Copy the generated client ID, client secret & redirect URI to pass them as environment variables

-### Auto translation with AWS Translate or OpenAI
+### Auto translation with Google Gemini Pro

-Recontent.app supports auto-translating phrases once a translation is available in at least one language for a given phrase.
-Auto translation can either be powered by [AWS Translate](https://aws.amazon.com/translate/) or [OpenAI](https://platform.openai.com/).
+Recontent.app supports auto-translating & rephrasing phrases once a translation is available in at least one language for a given phrase.
+AI features are powered by [Google Gemini Pro](https://deepmind.google/technologies/gemini/pro/).

 ### Worker with AWS SQS queue